Visit the institution website for COVID‑19 updates

-You should also have an idea of how to improve your healthcare service/setting.
+- have an idea for how to improve your healthcare service/setting.

 Months of entry

 Learn how to ensure safe and effective patient care through the application of research-based improvement strategies.